roodriigoooo/SoftwareDevForBusiness/README.md

 ```

 ### Pull
+Fetches and automatically merges changes into the current local branch's label (HEAD).
 - When we want to update our local branch with remote changes.
 - When we are ready to incorporate other's work into our local branch.
 - When starting to work and need the latest changes first.